rodlie/cyan/docs/README.md

 **Release date : 20191103**

   * Added support for system theme/style
-  * Updated to Qt 5.13.2 on Linux and Windows
-  * Improved Linux binaries (better compatibility)
   * Ui changes
   * Improved new image/layer dialog
-  * Dropped OpenEXR in official binaries (has limited support in ImageMagick anyway)
   * Option to add background on new image or layer
     * Solid
     * Gradient